Skip to content

 Having fun with art

-When children have had fun with art, their pictures may get displayed on the fridge door but, for a child, that is secondary to the pleasure they get from creative expression.
+But for or a child, that is secondary to the pleasure they get from creative expression.

 Having fun with art